bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

 layout: post
 title: 10 guidelines that will make you write more maintainable software
 comments: True
-summary: Review the book "Building Maintainable Software" which presents then guidelines to write better software.
-This is a very pratcial hands-on guide I will refer back to on a regular basis.
-Thanks Software Improvement Group.
+summary: My review of the book "Building Maintainable Software" which presents ten guidelines to write quality software.
+Thanks Software Improvement Group (SIG) for teaching us how to "leave the campground cleaner than we found it".
 categories: [Software Development]
 tags: [coding, software, best practices, java, sig, development, maintainability, refactoring, guidelines]
 image: building_maint_sw.png